Filling a Seasonal Void

 Travel hockey will not be a part of the RWC program.

 Working directly with Ridgefield’s tax assessor, the Ridgefield Winter Club estimates a five-fold increase in the property taxes that the RWC will pay to help fund vital town services -- and help keep the burden on individual taxpayers low.
-This is an especially important addition given our current fiscal environment where we are witnessing a town hiring freeze, town projects on hold, and Hartford cutting back funds across the state.
+This is an especially important addition given our current fiscal environment where we are witnessing a challenging local fiscal situation and Hartford cutting back funds across the state.

 The addition of the RWC to the community will also add jobs, continue to position Ridgefield as a desirable town for families, and further differentiate it from neighboring communities.
 The RWC will be a unique asset to the town and a premium outdoor skating facility for our area.
 Historically, athletic facilities -- along with good schools -- are two magnets that drive families’ relocation decisions, and this project will help attract new residents and bolster property values.